-In keeping with our ANS mission to educate students to be ethical individuals, the school will guide its students along the path of honesty and integrity in both their academic and personal endeavors.
+In keeping with ANS's mission to educate students to be ethical individuals, the school will guide its students along the path of honesty and integrity in their academic and every other aspect of life.
 For this purpose, students are expected to comply fully with the ANS Honor Code.